-After 28 years in the profession of veterinary medicine, Dr. Case knows that it’s not just about the animals but also about caring for the people with whom the animals live and building relationships with those individuals.
+After 30+ years in the profession of veterinary medicine, Dr. Case knows that it’s not just about the animals but also about caring for the people with whom the animals live and building relationships with those individuals.
 She feels blessed to have been afforded the opportunity to come home to Bartholomew County and make a life and living in the community where she spent her formative years.

 Dr. Susan Kochert, grew up on a dairy farm in Floyds Knobs, Indiana.
 She is a 1999 graduate from Purdue University’s School of Veterinary Medicine.

 Dr. Kochert worked for a mixed animal practice in Greensburg for 15 years.
-The last 2 years she has been exclusively practicing small animal medicine where she enjoys surgery and internal medicine, especially in feline patients.
+The last 4 years she has been exclusively practicing small animal medicine where she enjoys surgery and internal medicine, especially in feline patients.
 She joined the team at Athens in November 2015.

 Dr. Kochert is a member of the AVMA and IVMA.
 She is a member of St. Mary’s Church of Greensburg, and in her free time she enjoys gardening, exercising and visiting family.

 She has 3 feline babies; Cleo, Hershel and Nicholas.